Amidst a divisive political climate, there’s one issue that every side agrees upon: the urgent need to combat the deadly opioid epidemic.

 Concerns about diversion overlook the fact that patients are not diverting this medication to get “high.”
 Anecdotal research has shown that when this medication is diverted it typically goes to people who simply want to avoid the sickness of withdrawal.
 And the relatively small amount of addiction medications that are diverted pale in comparison to the superhighway of illicit opioids flooding the black market, killing tens of thousands of people every year.

-While the diversion of opioid addiction medication must be carefully monitored in order to curb misuse, the larger issue remains lack of availability to high quality addiction medicine provided by skilled providers who can prescribe these medications.
+While the diversion of opioid addiction medication must be carefully monitored in order to curb misuse, the larger issue remains lack of availability to high quality addiction medicine provided by skilled providers who can prescribe these medications for drug rehab.
 CleanSlate is expanding rapidly throughout the country to fill the gap in MAT services, but the frustrating shortage of providers poses challenges to properly and quickly staffing our centers.
 The arbitrary limits of patients that these providers can treat further hampers our ability to meet the full scope of need that we encounter in every community.
-Turning away patients who are desperate for help and who may die while waiting for treatment is something that no health care provider should ever have to face.
+Turning away patients who are desperate for help with drug rehab and who may die while waiting for treatment is something that no health care provider should ever have to face.

 (Pictured: CleanSlate patients document their progress.)